Michelangelo phenomenon: Other individual attributes

 Rusbult et al. (2005) speculate that there are three individual attributes which lead to increased self-movement toward the ideal self.
 These include insight or a solid construction of one's ideal and actual self, ability which includes skills and attributes like goal-relevant planning that are relevant to pursuit of the goal, and motivation to reach the goal, which includes commitment toward achieving the goal.

 Related phenomena

 Growth-as-hell model

-In contrast, it has been posited by Guggenbühl-Craig that it is precisely through disaffirmation that we grow and move towards our ideal-selves.
-This is because it is through disaffirmation that we are made aware of our flaws and can overcome them.
-Much like the Michelangelo phenomenon, this growth-as-hell model of self-growth and movement towards the ideal self is understood to occur most potently in close, romantic relationships.
+In contrast, it has been posited by Guggenbühl-Craig that people grow and move towards their ideal selves through disaffirmation, which makes them aware of their flaws and able to overcome them.
+Much like the Michelangelo phenomenon, this model of self-growth and movement towards the ideal self is understood to occur most potently in close, romantic relationships.